-If you have some time and want to experience the highlights of both islands, this is the trip for you.
-Experience the buzz of New Zealand’s ‘big’ cities of Auckland, Wellington and Christchurch where you will find top class dining and culture aplenty, and get back to nature in some of New Zealand’s best-loved national parks; Tongariro, Abel Tasman and Fiordland.
+If you have some time and want to experience the highlights of both islands, the Grand Tour is the trip for you.
+Experience the buzz of New Zealand’s ‘big’ cities of Auckland, Wellington and Christchurch where you will find top-class dining and culture aplenty, and get back to nature in some of New Zealand’s best-loved national parks; Tongariro, Abel Tasman and Fiordland.
 Accommodation is a mixture of boutique B&Bs and small, friendly hotels.
 Please note that all of our tours are completely flexible so we can alter this in any way you see fit.

 Day 1 - Welcome to New Zealand!